tadelesh/typespec-e2e-demo/README.md

-# TypeSpec Server Emitter Demo Repo
+# TypeSpec E2E Demo Repo

-This repository contains a number of TypeSpec API specifications and has been set up to test generated server code.
+This repository contains a number of TypeSpec API specifications and has been set up to test generated client and server code.

 As the server implementations vary, TypeSpec service emitters currently only generate API artifacts such as Models and Controllers as building blocks.
 This allows automatic updates to the service API and eliminates the need to manually keep them in sync with the API definitions.